xdevguild/buildo-begins/README.md

 - `buildo-begins set-special-roles-nft` - set special roles for NFT
 - `buildo-begins unset-special-roles-nft` - unset special roles for NFT
 - `buildo-begins create-nft` - create a new NFT, assets, attributes, etc.
+- `buildo-begins change-properties-nft` - change NFT token properties added when issuing the token, the `canUpgrade` property has to be previously assigned
 - `buildo-begins send-nft` - send NFT token

 #### Meta ESDT operations (will be more...)